About St. Augustine Grass

 Contact our team with any questions to ensure you purchase the right sod grass for your lawn.

-Caring for St. Augustine Grass
+How to Care for St Augustine Grass

 St. Augustine has been vegetatively propagated for over 200 years.
 This means that it is produced via stolons, plugs, or sod – there is no such thing as St. Augustine seed.
 St. Augustine grass is readily established from sod since the species is vigorous and spreads rapidly by creeping stolons.
 After establishment the success of St. Augustine as a lawn grass depends largely on management.

-St. Augustine is one of the most shade-tolerant grasses in the warm season grass family.
+St Augustine is one of the most shade-tolerant grasses in the warm season grass family.

 St. Augustine grass is tolerant of high summer temperatures and keeps color at temperatures as much as 10 degrees lower than Bermuda.